Shell balance

-In fluid mechanics, a shell balance can be used to determine how fluid velocity changes across a flow.
+In fluid mechanics, a shell balance can be used to determine the velocity profile of a moving fluid, i.e,. how fluid velocity changes with position across a flow cross section.

-A shell is a differential element of the flow.
+A "shell" is a differential element of the flow.
 By looking at the momentum and forces on one small portion, it is possible to integrate over the flow to see the larger picture of the flow as a whole.
 The balance is determining what goes into and out of the shell.
 Momentum is created within the shell through fluid entering and leaving the shell and by shear stress.
 In addition, there are pressure and gravitational forces on the shell.
-The goal of a shell balance is to determine the velocity profile of the flow.
-The velocity profile is an equation to calculate the velocity based on a specific location in the flow.
 From this, it is possible to find a velocity for any point across the flow.

 Applications

-Shell Balances can be used in many situations.
+Shell balances can be used in many situations.
 For example, flow in a pipe, the flow of multiple fluids around each other, or flow due to pressure difference.
 Although terms in the shell balance and boundary conditions will change, the basic set up and process is the same.